section-engineering-education/engineering-education/content/articles/creating-a-one-to-one-video-call-android-app-with-agora-sdk-with-kotlin/index.md

 - [References](#reference)

 ### Prerequisites
-To follow along with this tutorial, you need to have:
+To follow along with this tutorial, you'll need to have:
 - [Android Studio](https://developer.android.com/studio/index.html) installed on your machine.
-- Solid understanding of developing and running Android applications.
+- A solid understanding of developing and running Android applications.
 - Fundamental knowledge of the [Kotlin](https://kotlinlang.org/) programming language.
 - An Agora account.
-If you don't have one yet, [Sign up](https://www.agora.io/en/) to get started.
+If you don't have one yet, [sign up](https://www.agora.io/en/) to get started.
 - Experience with Android `ViewBinding`.

 ### Goals